FreeCAD/FreeCAD-documentation/wiki/Draft_Snap_Perpendicular.md

 3. Choose a [Draft](Draft_Workbench.md) or [Arch](Arch_Workbench.md) command to create your geometry.
 4. Note that you can also change snap options while a command is active.
 5. Pick a first point.
 This snap option requires a previous point.
 The perpendicular point will be determined in relation to this point.
-6. Move the cursor over an edge.
+6. Move the cursor over a face or edge.
-7. The edge is highlighted.
+7. The face or edge is highlighted.
 8. If a perpendicular is found the point is marked and the <img alt="" src=images/Draft_Snap_Perpendicular.svg  style="width   *16px;"> icon is displayed near the cursor.
 9. Click to confirm the point.